jorgensandhaug/Mathematics-Visualizer/README.md

 # Overview

+## About
+The project was created by Jørgen Sandhaug and Halvor Linder to compute and visualize mathematical expressions and objects.
+It is programmed in Java and build using Maven.
+JavaFX is used for graphical elements.
+## Structure
 The application consists of three windows:
 - The input window
 - The 2D graphics window
 - The 3D graphics window